isabella232/livefyre.en/help/using/c-library/livefyre-target.md

 1. In the Publish Settings, click the Adobe Target switch.

-A list of Livefyre Instances will appear.
+A list of Livefyre Instances appears.

 1. Select the Target instance in which you want to share the App.